 Residents, visitors and businesses will be able to use this as an opportunity to have their say on the closure.

-Within 6 months from 27 June 2020, if you wish to object to the Order, you can do so by sending formal representations, as well as grounds on which it is made, through the email link in the above website stating reference ETRO/1.
+Within 6 months from 27 June 2020, if you wish to object to the Order, you can do so by sending a formal representation, as well as grounds on which it is made, through the email link in the above website stating reference ETRO/1.
 Any representations received may be made public.

 It is not currently possible for the Council to have documents on deposit for people to view at its Offices.
 If you require a copy of the Experimental Traffic Regulation Order or Statement of Reasons, please send your request to Covid-distancing@bcpcouncil.gov.uk.